gmgarin/UFOs/README.md

 # UFOs: Data Analysis Using JavaScript

 # Overview of the Project
 ### The purpose of this project is to create a webpage with dynamic tables.
-Furthernore, it intends to provide in-depth analysis of UFO sightings from the data provided to allow users to filter through multiple criteria at the same time.
+Furthermore, it intends to provide in-depth analysis of UFO sightings from the data provided to allow users to filter through multiple criteria at the same time.
 The tools used in this projects are:
 - JavaScript
 - HTML
 - Bootstrap